- HCM310 - Healthcare Services and the Consumer

 - HCM340 - Managerial Epidemiology and Population Health

-Course in managerial epidemiological principles related to decision making processes involving the delivery and management of healthcare services.
-Focus is on issues involved with populations and community including outreach and campaigning, evidence based practice, prevention, and comparative effectiveness.
-Review governance issues in healthcare organizations and explore the role of epidemiology as a foundational tool for making management related decisions in both clinical and non-clinical environments within the health care industry.
-Prerequisite: ENGL 101, AH 105, both with a C or higher.
-Restricted to Health Sciences major/minor. $20 fee for lab license(s) and/or annual technology updates.
+A course in managerial epidemiological principles involving access, delivery, and management of healthcare services in healthcare settings and post-acute care facilities.
+Focus is on issues involved with populations and community health including outreach and campaigning, evidence based practice, prevention, payor models, and effectiveness of comparative health systems.
+Discuss medical pluralism and global outcome management and the role of epidemiology as a foundational tool for making management decisions in both clinical and non-clinical environments.
+Social determinants of health and intersectionality of policy and cultural issues are explored.
+Prerequisite: ENGL 101, AH 105, HCM 302, all with a C or higher.
+Concurrent enrollment allowed with HCM 302.
+Restricted to HCM major/minor. $20 fee for lab license(s) and/or annual technology updates.

 Credit Hours: 3